alexrnguyen/nhl-grid/README.md

 ## Outstanding Issues

+- User must run server.js locally in order for the GET request for searchPlayer() to work as intended
 - If a retired player's last team is no longer active (eg. Quebec Nordiques), no image will be returned from getLatestImage()
 - Search input needs to be an exact match
 - Can use the same player more than once